Skip to content

 }

-The code uses various fields of the CONTEXT object to check certain conditions and produce a SigmaProp output.
-The code then combines these conditions in a true SigmaProp output if either amountAddedInOutputs && selfAtZero
+The code uses various fields of the CONTEXT object to check certain conditions.
+It then combines these conditions into a final SigmaProp result that evaluates to true if either (amountAddedInOutputs && selfAtZero) or (heightIsValid && randomValueIsEven) is true.